Least Shieldback

 Adult season

-I have found them in early July, but they are not common.
+I have found them in July, but I don't know the extent of their adult season because they are not very common.

 General description and context

-“Least” does not indicate that this shieldback is small.
+“Least” does not indicate that this shieldback is small and delicate.
 Both the Least and the Protean are round, stocky, substantial individuals.
 Although they don’t appear to be delicate whatsoever, keep them just above ground level if you should find one and pick it up in case it falls or is accidentally dropped.
 Serious injury can result.

 Similar species

 The Protean Shieldback’s song sounds similar except that it is much more continuous.
 The Least’s pattern of short rhythmic phrases sets it apart.
-Their appearance is similar, but the Least Sheildback's wings are even shorter than those of the Protean Shieldback.
+Their appearance is also similar, but the Least Shieldback's wings are even shorter than those of the Protean Shieldback.

 Field observation: